 Being a student is a challenge, being an international student is even greater.
 I think student life in my home country is quite simple but it can be difficult to study in another country.

-New Zealand is no different just like every other study abroad countries. it provides that cultural shock for international students as well as other study abroad challenges international students face.
+New Zealand is no different just like every other study abroad country. it provides that cultural shock for international students as well as other study abroad challenges international students face.

 Challenges Faced by International Students in China